cfusco77/MechaCar_Statistical_Analysis/README.md

 3. There is a minimum of five observed instances for every unique value for a 2x2 chi-squared table.
 4. For a larger chi-squared table, there is at least one observation for every unique value and at least 80% of all unique values have five or more observations.

-Running rhe chi-squared test will result in a p-value that may or may not allow us to reject the null hypothesis.
-If we were to uncover that their is a statitsitically signifcant frequency distrubution betwen both groups I may reccomend expanding this analysis to control for vehicle type.
-Some vehicle types might be more hazardous than others and be skewing our results.
+Running the chi-squared test will result in a p-value that may or may not allow us to reject the null hypothesis.
+If we were to uncover that their is a statitsitically signifcant frequency distrubution between both groups I may reccommend expanding this analysis to control for other factors.
+There may be additional vehicle characteristics skewing our results.